 Mae Chesney, a native of Baltimore, Maryland, graduated in 2010 from the University of Cincinnati, College-Conservatory of Music with a BFA in dance.
 She began her training with Ellen Gniasdowski and Dawn Verona at the Gniasdowski Studio of Ballet at age 7.
 Mae graduated from the Baltimore School for the Arts as a Ballet major in 2006 where she trained with Norma Pera, Debra Robinson Deckelbaum, Anton Wilson, Sandra Lacy and Stephanie Powell.
 Mae has attended summer programs with the Washington School of Ballet, the Joffrey Ballet and Lines Ballet.
 She has performed in pieces by Yi Qi Cheng, Jiang Qi, Michael Tevlin, Dierdre Carberry, Shellie Cash, Vivi Flindt, Hannah Baumgarten, Diego Saltorini, Maureen Fleming and Charles Moulton.
 Mae has also had the opportunity to perform in Balanchine’s Serenade, and more recently danced the lead in Balanchine’s Walpurgisnacht.
 This is Mae’s fourth season with CDT.

 Stefani Crea began her training in Columbus, Ohio under Irveline Evans.
 She later continued her training at Columbus Dance Theatre in the Intensive Training Program.
 Stefani is a recent graduate of the University of Cincinnati’s College Conservatory of Music where she received a BFA in ballet performance.
 While at CCM, Stefani had the opportunity to perform in Balanchine’s Pas de Dix staged by Frederic Franklin, and work with highly acclaimed butoh artist Maureen Fleming.
 Stefani also danced with Ballet Theatre Midwest in Cincinnati, Ohio while she was earning her degree.
-Stefani returned to CDT last Season as an Apprentice and was promoted to a Company position this year.
+This is Stefani’s fourth year with CDT.

 Alexandra Napoli began her dance training in Pittsburgh, PA at The Dance Company for the Performing Arts under the artistic direction of Patricia McKeown.
 She has attended the Vaganova Summer School with Mansur Kamaletdinov, director and master teacher; The Pittsburgh Youth Ballet Summer Intensive Workshops, The Pittsburgh Ballet Theatre Summer Intensive Workshops.
 Alexandra attended Wright State University as a dance major before acquiring an apprenticeship opportunity at the Columbus Dance Theatre in 2005/2006 with Tim Veach.
 While at CDT, Alexandra had the title role in The Match Girl and danced in numerous roles with the Company.
 In 2007/2008 she danced as a company member in Victoria, B.C. with the Canadian Pacific Ballet under co-artistic directors Roberta Taylor and Graham McMonagle performing various roles in a number of classical ballets.
 Alexandra is very excited to be back at CDT with Tim Veach and have the opportunity to continue her dance career.

 Chloe Mellblom originally from Boise, Idaho, started her training at the age of 7 at Ballet Idaho with Cathy and Jeff Giese and Lisa Moon.
 When she was 12, Chloe moved to Columbus where she received training from Columbus Youth Ballet and BalletMet Academy where she danced under Sharon Daye, Susan Dromisky, Dimitri Suslov, Maria Glimcher, and Sonia Welker.
 Chloe came to CDT in 2009 and continued her training in the Intensive Training Program.
 She has had the opportunity to dance in Matchgirl, and in Tim Veach’s production of Star Wars: The Ballet.
 She has performed various variations and choreography staged by Savannah Biedenbach, Anne Adair, Tim Veach, Kristina Isabelle, Shelby Bakies, and Judson Veach.
 Having graduated from the CDT Intensive Training Program Chloe was promoted to Company Apprentice.
 This is Chloe’s second year as a Company Apprentice.

 Cheston Repola began his training in Reno, Nevada.
 He then moved to Vancouver, British Columbia to train at the Goh Ballet Academy.
 Cheston studied under Jian Rong Sheng, the Ballet Master and former dancer with the National Ballet of China.
 Through this relationship Cheston was given the opportunity to train and dance with the Liaoning Ballet in Shenyang, China.
 While with Liaoning Cheston trained with Ballet Master James Amar, and instructor Alexander Federov.
 Upon his return from China in 2010, Cheston became a member of NB2, the second company of Nashville Ballet in Tennessee.
 He performed many public performances as a part of Nashville Ballet’s Outreach and Community Engagement program.
-Cheston was quickly moved into the position of Company apprentice the fallowing year.
+Cheston was quickly moved into the position of Company apprentice the following year.
 While in Nashville he performed various roles in Nutcracker, Cinderella, Carmina Burana, and Rite of Spring.
 This is Cheston’s second season with CDT.

 Elena Keeny began her training in Dayton, Ohio with the Dayton Ballet School under the artistic direction of Dermot Burke.
 She later joined their second company and performed with the main company in all of the full-length productions and had the opportunity to work with many guest choreographers including: Septime Webre, Stephen Mills, and Christian Holder.
 Miss Keeny went on to train with The Joffrey Ballet School in New York City for two seasons under the direction of John Magnus.
 She also performed as a guest artist with Les Grandes Ballets Canadiens de Montreal for the touring production of the Nutcracker.
 After one season with The Charleston Ballet Theater, Miss Keeny returned to Columbus.
-She is thrilled to join Columbus Dance Theater for her first season and would like to thank her friends and family for all their love and support.
+Elena is now a full Company member having entered the Company as an apprentice in 2011.